ara3d/domo/README.md

 1. removes all event handlers in `IDisposable.Dispose()` to avoid memory leaks

 ```
-public interface IDomainModel<T>
+public interface IModel<T>
     : INotifyPropertyChanged, IDisposable
 {
     Guid Id { get; }
-    T Model { get; set; }
+    T Value { get; set; }
-    Type ModelType { get; }
     IRepository<T> Repository { get; }
 }
 ```

 It is strongly recommended to make the model implementation immutable.
 The property changed event handler is triggered when the model is changed.

-`IDomainModel` instances are created, retrieved, updated, validated, and deleted by a repository class.
+`IModel` instances are created, retrieved, updated, validated, and deleted by a repository class.
 This repository class ultimately is responsible for storing the model data is stored.

 ```
 public interface IRepository<T>